Lin Biao incident: Subsequent scholarship and reliable eyewitness accounts

-Zhang Ning observed the aircraft after it left the airport.
-Lin's aircraft initially traveled southeast (in the direction of Guangzhou).
-The aircraft then returned twenty minutes later and circled the airport several times as if it were trying to land, but the runway lights had been turned off.
-Soviet officials and Mongolian witnesses reported the aircraft then flew north, over Mongolia and almost to the Soviet border, but then turned around and began flying south before it crashed.
-A Mongolian who witnessed the crash reported the aircraft's tail was on fire when it crashed.
-The crash occurred at around 2:30 AM.
+Lin's aircraft initially traveled southeast in the direction of Guangzhou, then returned twenty minutes later and circled the airport several times as if it were trying to land, but the runway lights had been turned off.
+It then flew west before turning north towards the border.
+It is likely that the pilot, Pan Jingyin, was told to head for Mongolia only after the group learned that Zhou had ordered Chinese airspace to be closed to air traffic.
+The aircraft was flying at an altitude of 300 meters to avoid radar detection.
+At 1:50 a.m., the aircraft left Chinese airspace.

+Soviet officials and Mongolian witnesses reported that the aircraft then flew north, over Mongolia and almost to the Soviet border, but then turned around and began flying south back towards China before it crashed.
+A Mongolian who witnessed the crash reported that the aircraft's tail was on fire when it crashed.
+The crash occurred at around 2:30 a.m..